Managed keys

 04

-The manifest hash is appended to the next Merkle batch.
-Once anchored, GET /v1/manifests/:id/proof returns the inclusion path, verifiable against the on-chain root.
+The manifest is eligible for the next Merkle batch.
+Once batched, GET /v1/manifests/:id/proof returns the inclusion path, verified against the recorded batch root.

 cURL is enough.
-The TypeScript SDK wraps this with retries and streaming uploads.
+The TypeScript SDK wraps the same call with typed responses.

 curl -X POST https://api.hashproof.ai/v1/sign \